Cavalier Space Force Station: History

 The facility was built as one site of the Stanley R. Mickelsen Safeguard Complex for the Safeguard Program's anti-ballistic missile defense, with the PAR providing detection data for computing preliminary trajectories to be provided to the Missile Site Radar (the complex was deactivated in 1976).
-In 1977, the USAF acquired the site and expanded it into the Concrete Missile Early Warning System (CMEWS) named for the nearby Concrete ND community.
+On 3 October 1977, the site was transferred to the United States Air Force and expanded it into the Concrete Missile Early Warning System (CMEWS) named for the nearby Concrete ND community.

 The military installation was named for the nearby town of Cavalier, North Dakota in 1983 when Concrete's post office closed.

 BAE Systems maintained the PARCS site from 2003 - 2017.

 Summit Technical Solutions, LLC took over the Operations, Maintenance and Logistics support of the PARCS site in October 2017.

 On 30 July 2021 Cavalier Air Force Station was renamed Cavalier Space Force Station.

 Based units

 Notable units based at Cavalier Air Force Station.